Nalbuphine Injection

 What special precautions should I follow?

-Before receiving nalbuphine,
+Before receiving nalbuphine injection,

 • tell your doctor and pharmacist if you are allergic to nalbuphine, any other medications, or any of the ingredients in nalbuphine injection.
 Ask your pharmacist for a list of the ingredients.